 Lillian obtained a legal separation from Julian when their youngest child left the house, although they never divorced.
-We are uncertain about the date of this separation.
-However, their youngest child was Patricia Vashti Boggess.
-She married Arthur Boswell (A. B.) Stevens Jr. on Christmas Day, 1951.
-The assumption is that Lillian's departure was in 1951 or earlier.
-Jullian did not mention her in his will.
-She served as house-mother to the Kappa Alpha Fraternity at the University of Alabama for several years.
+He did not mention her in his will.
+She served as housemother to the Kappa Alpha Fraternity at the University of Alabama for several years.
 She maintained her own apartment as her house in Columbus until, just a few years before her death.
 That is when she moved to X-Prairie, Noxubee County, Mississippi to live with her daughter Patricia (Patsy) Boggess Stevens and Patsy's husband, A. B. Stevens, Jr. Lillian is buried in the Odd Fellows Cemetery in Macon in the Binion section.